joseandresmontes/joseandresmontes.github.io/_pages/about.md

 ---
 title: "About"
+header:
+  image: /images/background-about.jpg
 permalink: /about/
-author_profile: true
+author_profile: yes
-header:
-  image: "/images/background-about.jpg"
 ---

 My name is Jose Andres Montes Lopez, and I am an aspiring researcher who hopes to change the world by bringing insights to leaders so that they can make informed decisions.
 Leveraging my work experience and educational background, I am looking forward to showcasing work samples and tools that can be of use by anyone interested in the subject that areas that I will be analyzing.

 ### Education

-Cornell University,
+Cornell University, \n
 Bachelor Degree in Industrial and Labor Relations

-Columbia University,
+Columbia University, \n
 Graduate Degree in Quantitative Methods in Social Sciences

 ### Work Experience

-Bank Street College, Research Assistant Intern
+Bank Street College, \n Research Assistant Intern

-JP Morgan Chase, Corporate Development Intern
+JP Morgan Chase, \n Corporate Development Intern

-HiveUp, Business Development Intern
+HiveUp, \n Business Development Intern

-First Republic Bank, Business Banking Intern
+First Republic Bank, \n Business Banking Intern

 ### Pro Bono Work Experience

-Social Business Consulting,
+Social Business Consulting, \n
 Senior Consultant and Project Manager

-Thriive Nicaragua Businesses,
+Thriive Nicaragua Businesses, \n
 University Partner Consultant

-Refresh Bolivia Cornell Chapter,
+Refresh Bolivia Cornell Chapter, \n
 President